Brunswick High School (Maine)

 Brunswick High School is a public high school in Brunswick, Maine, United States.
 It is a part of the Brunswick School Department.

+Brunswick High School has a notable rivalry across the Androscoggin with the Eagles of Mt.
+Ararat High School.

 History

 Although a private school operated under the same name in the 1840s, Brunswick High School was founded as a public school in 1851 as a part of a school consolidation and restructuring effort.
-In its over 150-year history, the school has occupied three sites within Brunswick.
-The first high school was located within a larger school building at the corner of Federal and Green Streets (now 46 Federal Street).
-Hawthorne Elementary School was subsequently located at 46 Federal Street until its closure in 2010.
-Its most recent use is as the central office for the Brunswick School Department.
+It has had three different sites in Brunswick, Maine.
+The first was within a larger school building at the corner of Federal and Green Streets (now 46 Federal Street).
+Hawthorne Elementary School was at 46 Federal Street until it closed in 2009.
+Its most recent use is as the Brunswick School Department's central office.

-In 1938, a new high school building was planned by architect Harry S. Coombs and constructed with Works Progress Administration funds on the corner of Spring and McKeen Streets to the west of downtown Brunswick.
+In 1938, a new building was planned by architect Harry S. Coombs and constructed with Works Progress Administration funds on the corner of Spring and McKeen Streets, west of downtown Brunswick.
 In 1951, a one-story wing of classrooms was constructed off the southern portion of the western side of the original structure.
-A second floor of classrooms was added to this south wing in 1961, along with a new two-floor wing off the northern portion of the original building's western side.
+A second floor of classrooms was added to this wing in 1961, along with a new two-floor wing off the northern portion of the original building's western side.
 The new north wing mirrored the 1951 addition and created a courtyard.
 The two floors of the north wing provided more classrooms, a new gym, a cafeteria, a wood shop, science labs, and Home Economic rooms.
-By the 1990s the school was using temporary trailers as classrooms to deal with over-crowding and failed a state inspection.
-These and other factors contributed to the push to build a new school.
-The 1937 building and its additions later served temporarily as the location of Mount Ararat Middle School for the neighboring school district (School Administrative District #75) and was demolished in order to construct a new elementary school (Harriet Beecher Stowe School) at the site, which opened in 2011.
+By the 1990s the school was using temporary trailers as classrooms to deal with overcrowding and failed a state inspection.
+These and other factors contributed to a push to build a new school.
+The 1937 building and its additions later served temporarily as the location of Mount Ararat Middle School for the neighboring school district (School Administrative District #75) and were demolished in order to construct a new elementary school, Harriet Beecher Stowe School, which opened in 2011.